 7. Time to install that A/V equipment

 Hire a professional A/V integrator with relevant experience.
 Home theaters require someone that has plenty of experience with screens, projectors, speakers, and smart home controls.
 There’s no point scrimping on the installation as it will only end up causing a lackluster performance from the expensive home theater components.
 Hiring a pro to tackle setting it all up for optimum performance is critical.
 There may well be exhaustive plans in place, but that doesn’t mean a DIY job will get the same results.
 For a truly immersive home theater experience, it’s going to take a team that is familiar with the products, networks, and controls that your theater needs.

 8. Time to get started on the interior

 The fun begins!
 You’ve already made your selections, and it’s finally time to start pulling the home theater together.
-Paint, fabrics, wall sconces, and seating should be put in place at this time.
+Paint, fabrics, wall sconces, and leather theater seating should be put in place at this time.
 The carpet or flooring should go down first, and the chairs will be the last piece of the puzzle, as you don’t want any debris getting on the leather.
-At this point, all the hard work should pay off, and the room will begin to take shape before your eyes.
+At this point, all the hard work in following the right steps to a home theater installation should pay off, and the room will begin to take shape before your eyes.

 9. Tweak and complete

 It’s time to call back in the a/v pros for one last equipment check.
 Installing furniture and lights and other design components will inevitably change the sound performance in the room.
 For peak performance, bring them back to tweak and adjust settings with the final layout in place.